 All of our camps are open to any and all entrants (limited only by number, age, and/or grade level).

-Jon Anderson is in his first season as head football coach at the University of Sioux Falls.
+Jon Anderson is in his second season as head football coach at the University of Sioux Falls.
 He was formally introduced as USF's 21st head coach on Tuesday, Dec.
-6.
+6, 2016.

 While Anderson coached at USF, the Cougars dominated its conference opponents, winning 92-of-95 conference games.
 In 2009, the school posted a perfect 15-0 record in claiming its second consecutive NAIA national championship.